BramLaurens/PeltierController/README.md

 Instructions:
 1. Connect controller to USB.

-BEFORE CONTINUING!
-Double check that the fan is properly connected to the power supply on the Roboteq driver.

 2. Power on the driver

+BEFORE CONTINUING: Double check that the fan is properly connected to the power supply on the Roboteq driver.
+Also confirm that the fan is spinning!
+Powering the peltier module without the fan spinning can result in heat damage!

 3. Open the program
 4. Select the correct COM port from the drop down menu at the bottom, you might need to refresh the list.
 5. Select cooling or heating mode